 Accommodation.
-Hotel La Pérouse, Nice (hotel-la-perouse.com): stylish 4-star hotel partially built into the cliff and overlooking the Promenade des Anglais.
+Hotel La Pérouse, Nice (hotel-la-perouse.com): stylish 4-star hotel, partially built into the cliff and overlooking the Promenade des Anglais.
 All rooms have a balcony or terrace.
-Currently undergoing significant renovation.
+It was renovated in 2023.

 How strenuous?
 There is a fair amount of walking and standing around in museums.
 Average distance by coach per day: 40 miles